Sesame Beef and Broccoli

 overhead shot of roasted sesame beef and broccoli arranged on a baking sheet.

-On a busy night, do you find yourself looking longingly at a takeout menu, wishing you could just zap a savory meal onto your table?
+On a busy night, do you find yourself looking at a takeout menu, wishing you could just zap a meal onto your table?
 I think we’ve all been there!
-But, before you dial that number, take a look at this simple recipe for a takeout-style classic: tender chunks of beef and crisp broccoli florets, cooked in a perfectly balanced sesame soy sauce.
+But before you dial that number, take a look at this simple recipe for a takeout-style classic: tender chunks of beef and crisp broccoli florets, cooked in a sesame-soy sauce.
 Sound good?
 I think so, too!

 But, even better is how quick and easy this is to make!
 If you have steak, broccoli, and a couple of pantry staples on hand, you can have dinner on the table in under 20 minutes, no lie.
 Throw some rice on the stove or in your rice cooker, and you will forget all about takeout as you bask in your homemade “stir fry” glory!
 This is the perfect nourishing, tasty, and easy meal for busy families.